shengminz/MAPSHB/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a> - `Using this Colab notebook to run MAPSHB prediction`

+Before using this model, please make sure read the introduction on our website (https://wanggroup.rutgers.edu/mapshb-model/the-mapshb-model).

 ### Installation
 1. Clone the repo
 ```bash